junxit/us-congress-bills-113/metadata.md

 - House — Judiciary Committee

+## Recorded votes (1)

+- 2013-11-12 — [House 113-1-572](votes/house-113-1-0572.md) — On Motion to Suspend the Rules and Pass — **Passed** (399–3)

 ## Actions

 - 2013-08-01 — Introduced in House
 - 2013-08-01 — Introduced in House
 - 2013-08-01 — Referred to the House Committee on the Judiciary.
+- 2013-08-02 — Referred to the Subcommittee on Courts, Intellectual Property, and the Internet.
+- 2013-09-10 — Subcommittee on Courts, Intellectual Property, and the Internet Discharged.
+- 2013-09-11 — Committee Consideration and Mark-up Session Held.
+- 2013-09-11 — Ordered to be Reported by Voice Vote.
+- 2013-11-12 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2013-11-12 — Considered as unfinished business. (consideration: CR H6978)
+- 2013-11-12 — Considered under suspension of the rules. (consideration: CR H6974-6975)
+- 2013-11-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2922.
+- 2013-11-12 — Mr. Holding moved to suspend the rules and pass the bill.
+- 2013-11-12 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 399 - 3 (Roll no. 572). (text: CR H6974)
+- 2013-11-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 399 - 3 (Roll no. 572).(text: CR H6974)
+- 2013-11-12 — Placed on the Union Calendar, Calendar No. 186.
+- 2013-11-12 — Reported by the Committee on Judiciary.
+H. Rept.
+113-259.
+- 2013-11-12 — Reported by the Committee on Judiciary.
+H. Rept.
+113-259.